 As parents, we all mark our college kids’ absences differently.
 Many little things in our daily lives remind us (not that we have forgotten) that our birds have flown the nest.
 For some, it is grocery store grieving or feeling a sharp pang upon finding a lone sock stuck in the sofa or the suddenly empty foyer that used to overflow with boots and backpacks.
 For me, though, it is all about the beds.

 When you think about it, where else are we more vulnerable and yet feel the most safe and secure?
 As moms, nothing is as heartwarming as looking in at your young children sleeping soundly, all snuggled in their beds.
 It’s no wonder we carry that over into our college-parents roles.

 When moving my oldest into his dorm freshman year, I was completely happy and excited until I finished making his bed.
 I suddenly just lost it.
-As soon as the bed was made, I knew there was nothing else I could do and it was time for me to leave.
+As soon as the bed was made, I knew there was nothing else I could do, and it was time for me to leave.

-I have adopted my late mother’s habit of silently saying a brief prayer and affirmation for each member of my family before I fall asleep.
+I have adopted my late mother’s habit of silently saying a brief prayer and affirmation for each family member before I fall asleep.
 I try to picture each of my kids sleeping peacefully in their beds, even though I know full well that my college students will be up for hours more writing papers and studying for exams or out socializing while I am the one cozily drifting off to dreamland but it still helps me fall asleep.